Grants are available for specialist women’s organisations across the UK to deal with the impact of the coronavirus/COVID-19 pandemic on their work.

 Only one application per organisation is accepted.

-How To Apply Applications can be submitted at any time and are considered on a rolling basis.
+Applications can be submitted at any time and are considered on a rolling basis.

 Organisations will be notified of a decision on their application within approximately two weeks.